Information Technology (IT)

 Computers in campus residence halls and fraternities or sororities connect to the network through an Ethernet connection or via wireless connection.
 Wireless coverage currently extends to nearly 100 percent of the campus - providing great flexibility and convenience for members of the campus community.

-To register a machine on the campus network, simply plug-in to an available Ethernet jack and open a web browser.
-An online registration page will load.
-Complete the online form and you are ready to access the network.
-Detailed instructions on connecting to the network, using either wired or wireless Ethernet, are available by supported operating system at: http://it.mst.edu/services/.
+Detailed instructions on connecting to the network, using either wired or wireless Ethernet, are available by supported operating system at: http://it.mst.edu/services.

 Virtual private network (VPN) connections are available, which allow members of the campus community to connect to the network while away from campus or traveling.